DavidWaumsley/NoScriptShow/content/blog/2024/ep5.md

 It says Light YouTube embed or whatever, and we're putting that in there.
 And then this JavaScript created by somebody else is acting on this custom element.
 Stopping YouTube from loading all of its things until this, image has been clicked.
 And we have another one where it is, taken from Dave Rupert, which I haven't shown to anybody yet.

-But, we'll do a video on this one, which is a podcast player, designed around the existing. audio tag the element itself, but add it on through JavaScript around another custom element called a podcast player. it adds to that and adds in some extra functionality through JavaScript and also the Stein in that goes with it.
+But, we'll do a video on this one, which is a chat player, designed around the existing. audio tag the element itself, but add it on through JavaScript around another custom element called a chat player. it adds to that and adds in some extra functionality through JavaScript and also the Stein in that goes with it.

 And this is what's considered as the shadow dom because.
 The styling isn't, so it's very portable.
 We can take that and move it anywhere else.
 So we have got that option in there. there's a lot to talk about this because it's done at the end of last year, 2000 and, 23.
 There were so many people, if you like, who were standard space people talking about this and whether they need it.

 that it's gained a lot of attention and for me.
 I don't know if I fully understand what we're talking about. 'cause some people talk about the shadow dom, which is a way of using JavaScript to add in to your browser, some extra slots if you like.
 Yeah.
 With functionality in it.
 And it allows you to encapsulate your CSS, which used to be a problem for everybody before.

-But it also has a slight issue with it in the sense that, as you saw, I was showing you the demo of the podcast player when you.
+But it also has a slight issue with it in the sense that, as you saw, I was showing you the demo of the chat player when you.
 Load the page.
 There's a, flash of un styled content that happens 'cause the JavaScript then has to load the, CSS. so there's a lot of people who are just looking towards the light dom.

 But effectively, when you're talking about light dom, all you're talking about is putting a custom element.
 So you create your own instead of having a diviv.
 Between your angle brackets, you put a name, so it could be Pod, and it has to have a dash player in between that, and you've got your own custom element and you can attach JavaScript or CSS to it, or you can create within that.